 In November 2019, in response to concerns about the status of its snapper stocks, the South Australian Government introduced management measures to return its snapper fishery to sustainable levels.
 In 2021, these measures were revised as the South Australian Government introduced a TAC for snapper in the South East region, removing the need for a seasonal closure in this area.
+The management measures were maintained and extended following a recent stock assessment of snapper in 2022.
 The revised measures are:

-- a total snapper closure, including the take and possession, applies in waters in the West Coast, Spencer Gulf and Gulf St Vincent regions from 1 November 2019 to 31 January 2023; and - Commonwealth fishers in the south-east region are permitted to retain 50 kgs of snapper per trip.
+- a total snapper closure, including the take and possession, applies in waters in the West Coast, Spencer Gulf and Gulf St Vincent regions from 1 November 2019 to 30 June 2026; and - Commonwealth fishers in the south-east region are permitted to retain 50 kgs of snapper per trip.

-The closure arrangements are illustrated in Attachment 4.4.
+The closure arrangements are illustrated in Attachment 4.5.